dacadeorg/tutorials/ai/vector-database-tutorial/vector-database-tutorial.md

 [Vectordatabase-boilerplate repository](](https://github.com/dacadeorg/vector-database-boilerplate)).

-3. Click on the "Use this template" button and then, click on "Open with Codespaces."
+3. Click on the "Use this template" button and then click on "Open with Codespaces."

 When opening the Codespace, it will automatically install the dependencies.